stephenwen39/Youtube-Streaming-Analysor/README.md

 -------------------------------

-This is a project for analysis youtuber/vtuber streaming data , focus on chat/user pairs data analysis.
+This is a project for analysis of youtuber/vtuber streaming data , focus on chat/user pairs data analysis.

 This data pipeline is currently migrated to the Google Cloud platform.
-The process is expected to use tools including BigQuery, Cloud Functions, Cloud Composer, etc. Please see the simplified architecture diagram below for the system structure.
+The process is expected to use tools including BigQuery, DBT, Cloud Functions, Cloud Composer, etc. Please see the simplified architecture diagram below for the system structure.

 Link: https://lookerstudio.google.com/s/sFWcrXFBtOI